ParthAher07/Kriti-Optimization/README.md

 If you encounter errors:
 1. Check if the input file exists and is correctly formatted
 2. Ensure you have write permissions in the directory (for output files)
-3. Make sure you're using a compatible C++ version
+3. Make sure you are using a compatible C++ version

 ## Memory Requirements